American Services Support Committee

-When requested by the Embassy of the United States of America, the US Department of Defence or British fficials, St. James Chapter represents the NSDAR, St. James Chapter, and the American community at wreath-laying ceremonies or in parades.
+When requested by the Embassy of the United States of America, the US Department of Defence or British fficials, chapter members represents the NSDAR, St. James Chapter, and the American community at wreath-laying ceremonies or in parades.

 The Royal British Legion